aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2024/_index.md

 - Add the new **Remove Duplicates API**.
 - Add the new **Extract Text API**.
-- Pivot filter creation may fail.
+- Fixed a bug where creating a pivot filter could fail.

 ## Enhancements in Version 24.11